A new user interface, capable of providing a state-of-the-art user experience on Mobile, Desktop and Web is currently under development.

 This document focuses on the current Beta version of Universal.
 Capabilities, deployment guidelines and requirements will change as development continues.

 The Beta version is deployed as a web application.
 Universal can be downloaded like any other Thinkwise user interface from the Thinkwise Community Portal.

 There are a few prerequisites to be able to run Universal as GUI for a model.

 Universal uses a dedicated version of Indicium.
 Make sure to download and install Indicium Universal.

 The easiest way to run Universal is to deploy it on the same server as Indicium.
 Browser security prohibits Universal from interacting with an Indicium on a different server by default.
 If required, Indicium settings can be configured to support this scenario.

-Since this is an Alpha version, no compatibility plan is in place just yet.
-Universal only supports 2018.3 and future versions.
+Universal only supports 2019.1 and future versions.
 Ensure you have the latest hotfixes applied and the latest version of Indicium installed.

 Applying further hotfixes or installing a subsequent version of Indicium might require an updated version of Universal as well.

-The latest Alpha version of Universal, along with the latest version of Indicium Universal and the most recently published hotfixes can be found in the Thinkwise Community Portal.
+The latest Beta version of Universal, along with the latest version of Indicium Universal and the most recently published hotfixes can be found in the Thinkwise Community Portal.

 Universal is a web application using static files.
 Besides the http server, no further application process is running.